Zamiell/stardew-valley/Min-Max_Guide.md

 #### [Always Scroll Map](https://www.nexusmods.com/stardewvalley/mods/2733)

-Allows the screen to be centered on the player.
+This allows the screen to be centered on the player.
 It can be toggled on and off by pressing ";" and the default behavior is customizable.
 This is helpful for restocking massive amounts of jars/kegs in a Shed, for example, because when the screen is centered, you need to do a lot less mouse movements.
 This is not considered cheating because the "skill" difference between moving the mouse a little more while restocking a shed or planting crops is negliable.

 #### [Running Late](https://www.nexusmods.com/stardewvalley/mods/3518)